BCDevExchange/BCDevExchange-Resources/README.md

-# data
+# Resources
-Contains source data used by BCDevExchange.org
+Contains data used by BCDevExchange.org Resource Search